-Let's face it, life can feel pretty stressful sometimes, particularly right now, but there are a few ways to stay on top of your stress levels.
+Let's face it, life can feel pretty stressful sometimes, but there are a few ways to help manage your stress levels.
 Little things like taking a break from screens can often have a positive impact.
 While it’s important to know the facts and keep up with latest health information, it can be beneficial to take breaks from watching, reading, or listening to news stories.
-Hearing about the COVID-19 pandemic repeatedly can be upsetting and induce physical stress reactions in the body.

 Here are a few other ways to help manage daily stress:

 Connect with others

 Stay connected with your friends and family in a way that suits you.
 Meet up at the gym, go for a coffee or smoothie, or just share memes back and forth.
 This can be a tough time of year, especially after everything we've all been through.
 So check in with your loved ones, and yourself.

 If you weren’t aware already, the recommended daily water intake according to Better Health Victoria, is eight glasses for women.
 All of our organs need water to function properly, so if you aren’t getting your daily amount, your body isn’t functioning properly – which can lead to stress.
 The best way to stay hydrated is by setting a goal or keeping a water bottle with you.

 If you are constantly on the go or sitting in front of a computer for eight hours a day, you need to let your mind have some time out.
 Step out of the chaos and into a peaceful 10-minute break.
 Stop, have tea or a glass of water, re-energize your mind and then get back into it.
 This time away from your to do list will help to recharge.